MattMattV/my-stars/README.md

 - [learnxinyminutes-docs](https://github.com/adambard/learnxinyminutes-docs) - Code documentation written as code!
 How novel and totally my idea!
 - [verdaccio](https://github.com/verdaccio/verdaccio) - A lightweight private npm proxy registry (sinopia fork)
 - [webpack](https://github.com/webpack/webpack) - A bundler for javascript and friends.
 Packs many modules into a few bundled assets.
 Code Splitting allows to load parts for the application on demand.
 Through "loaders," modules can be CommonJs, AMD, ES6 modules, CSS, Images, JSON, Coffeescript, LESS, ... and your custom stuff.
-- [vue](https://github.com/vuejs/vue) - A progressive, incrementally-adoptable JavaScript framework for building UI on the web.
+- [vue](https://github.com/vuejs/vue) - 🖖 A progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [dash-to-panel](https://github.com/jderose9/dash-to-panel) - An icon taskbar for the Gnome Shell.
 This extension moves the dash into the gnome main panel so that the application launchers and system tray are combined into a single panel, similar to that found in KDE Plasma and Windows 7+.
 A separate dock is no longer needed for easy access to running and favorited applications.
-- [securitytxt.org](https://github.com/securitytxt/securitytxt.org) - Static website for security.txt.
 - [awesome-selfhosted](https://github.com/Kickball/awesome-selfhosted) - This is a list of Free Software network services and web applications which can be hosted locally.
 Selfhosting is the process of locally hosting and managing applications instead of renting from SaaS providers.
 - [keepass-macpass-helper](https://github.com/belaviyo/keepass-macpass-helper) - A helper extension to use KeePass/MacPass from Firefox, Opera, and Chrome browsers
 - [draggable](https://github.com/Shopify/draggable) - The JavaScript Drag & Drop library your grandparents warned you about.